spetric/Photoshop-Plugin-Host/README.md

 Mask and ROI can be used in conjunction, the result is intersection of mask and ROI.

+Embarcadero C++ OMF libs, Delphi pas files and release DLLs can be found in Aditional directory.

 ### Development status
 Version 0.5: error when executing filters on images with alpha channel.
 Version 0.6: tested a bunch of filters on image types RGB, RGBA and RGB + external alpha channel.
 There is one issue when calling pspiHost DLL from Embarcadero C++/Delphi: image in plug-in view is upside-down, because TBitmap scanlines are bottom-up oriented.